kchapelier/gist-load/README.md

 **Features**

- * Does not use the Github API, does not require API tokens.
+ * Does not use the Github API, does not require an API token.
  * No dependency.
  * Written in conservative ES5.
  * Small bundle size.